idec-teams/2024_Evolution_Suisse/docs/documentation/protocols.md

 | 100 uM Reverse Primer*| 0.05 |
 | ddH2O  | 9.9 |

-*oLS-1662 100 uM and oLS-1663 were used as forward and reverse primers respectively see [Supplementary Table 4](https://idec-teams.github.io/2024_Evolution_Suisse/files/supplement.pdf) for sequences.
+*oLS-1662 100 uM and oLS-1663 were used as forward and reverse primers respectively, see [Supplementary Table 4](https://idec-teams.github.io/2024_Evolution_Suisse/files/supplement.pdf) for sequences.

 4. In a qPCR 384-well plate, add 13 µL of qPCR reaction mix to each well, followed by 2 µL of the supernatant of each sample.
 Perform triplicate measurements for better results
 5. Cover the plate with an adhesive seal and briefly spin down the plate